docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/architecture/_index.md

 ## Why Kubernetes?

-There are multiple Container-Orchestration systems available today but Kubernetes has become more popular as it is cost efficient and provides a lot of options to customize deployments and has support for many different vendors.
-It is supported on all major public cloud service providers like GCP, Azure, AWS, Oracle Cloud, Digital Ocean etc.&nbsp;</p>
+There are multiple container orchestration systems available today but Kubernetes has become more popular as it is cost efficient and provides a lot of options to customize deployments and has support for many different vendors.
+It is supported on all major public cloud service providers like GCP, Azure, AWS, Oracle Cloud, Digital Ocean etc.

 ## Kubernetes Architecture

 ![My Image](image1.png)

 Kubernetes follows the master/slave architecture.
 So, we have the master nodes and the worker nodes.
 The master nodes manage the worker nodes and together they form a cluster.
 A cluster is a set of machines called nodes.
 A Kubernetes cluster has at least one master node and one worker node.
-However, there can be multiple clusters too.&nbsp;</p>
+However, there can be multiple clusters too.

 ## Kubernetes Master Node/ Control Plane